 Around Seattle’s neighborhoods there are old houses which embody the history of the city’s development and growth.
-In Seattle’s fast-growing years of the 1880’s it seemed that carpenters were everywhere and today we can still see examples of early, carpenter-built wood-frame houses.
-The Pioneer Houses on Ballard Ave NW are an example of early construction and the houses were moved there to preserve them.
+In Seattle’s early years it seemed that carpenters were everywhere and today we can still see examples of carpenter-built wood-frame houses.
+The Pioneer Houses on Ballard Ave NW are an example of construction dating from the 1870s.
+To preserve the houses, in 1976 they were moved from their original downtown Seattle location, to Ballard Ave NW.

 In 1975, two of the city’s oldest houses were threatened with demolition.
 These small vertical-plank wooden houses, typical of the 1870s, were in Seattle’s International District at the corner of 7th & Dearborn Streets.